CPSSD/paranoid/docs/pvd_doc_v0.1.md

 #### Supported Functions

-- create
+- creat (filename)

       Create a file with a new UUID and Name

-- write
+- write (filename data)

       Update data in a currently existing file

+- link (file nodeID)

+      Creates a link between a node and a file

-- unlink
+- unlink (filename)

-      Remove the file from the FS
+      Removes Link to a file.
+If no other links to a file exist file it is removed

+- truncate (filename size)

+      Cuts the file down to a specific size

+- link (filename )

+      creates a link between a file and a node